 4. Cleanse Your Vagina with a Rosemary, Basil and Honey Solution

 Rosemary oil is dope because it's loaded with antioxidants and anti-inflammatory compounds that can help to fight bacterial growth and increase blood circulation.
-Basil leaves are awesome because they have antimicrobial, antifungal and antibacterial properties in them.
+Basil leaves are awesome because they have antimicrobial, antifungal, and antibacterial properties in them.
 And honey?
 Honey is good because it has antibacterial and antifungal effects properties in it that can help your vagina to maintain its natural flora while also soothing irritated skin and even helping to fight off a yeast infection.

 Just steep two cups of basil leaves in three cups of distilled water (which is the kind of water that has no impurities in it) for an hour.
 In the last two minutes, add three tablespoons of organic honey and two tablespoons of rosemary oil.
-Pour the solution into a container and then use as needed.
+Pour the solution into a container and then use it as needed.
 It's great.

-4. Treat Your Vagina Like a Plant
+5. Treat Your Vagina Like a Plant

 Did you know that talking to your plants can help them to fight off infection?
-Along these same lines, while there isn't necessarily a lot of scientific data that supports talking to your vagina, you definitely should feel comfortable talking about it (especially with your doctor) as well as looking at it on a fairly consistent basis; not just as preventative measure but so that you can become more confident with that part of your body too (check out "10 Sensuous Ways To Boost Your Sexual Self-Esteem").
+Along these same lines, while there isn't necessarily a lot of scientific data that supports talking to your vagina, you definitely should feel comfortable talking about it (especially with your doctor) as well as looking at it on a fairly consistent basis; not just as a preventative measure but so that you can become more confident with that part of your body too (check out "10 Sensuous Ways To Boost Your Sexual Self-Esteem").

 One way to do that is by giving yourself a vaginal self-exam (check out "Why You Should Give Yourself A 'Vaginal Self-Exam'").
-As you're doing it, have a "plant parent" mentality by being positive, gentle and at peace with whatever your vulva and vagina looks like (check out "Did You Know That There Are 10 Different Kinds Of Vaginas?
+As you're doing it, have a "plant parent" mentality by being positive, gentle and at peace with whatever your vulva and vagina look like (check out "Did You Know That There Are 10 Different Kinds Of Vaginas?
 Yep.") because they're all special and wondrous in their own special way.